Enrolment advice

 You can add or drop courses via Enrolment Online.
 Check your important dates to know the deadline for adding or dropping courses without financial and academic penalties.

-The extent to which you can vary your enrolment will depend on your current enrolment load, your program structure, and the point during the teaching period that you’re adding or dropping courses.
+The extent to which you can vary your enrolment will depend on your current enrolment load, your program structure, and the point during the study term that you’re adding or dropping courses.

 For more information about adding or dropping courses, please talk to your local partner contact.